mqne/GraphLSTM/README.md

  - `scipy` for checks executed within the `networkx` library.

 #### Installing via Anaconda

-For creating a new [Anaconda](https://www.anaconda.com/download/) environment *graphlstm* with all necessary and recommended packages installed, execute the following inside your repo directory:
+For creating a new [Anaconda](https://www.anaconda.com/download/) environment *graphlstm* with all necessary and recommended packages installed, do the following:

-*If you have a GPU with support for *CUDA*:*
+- *Only if you have a GPU with support for CUDA:* Edit the file `requirements.txt` and replace the line `tensorflow` with `tensorflow-gpu`.

-	conda create -n graphlstm --file requirements.txt python=3.6 *If you do NOT have a GPU with *CUDA* support:*
+Run the following inside your repo directory:

-Edit the file `requirements.txt` and replace the line `tensorflow-gpu` with `tensorflow`, then run above code.
+	conda create -n graphlstm --file requirements.txt python=3.6

 ## Running the provided test code
 Make sure to have your python environment activated (i.e. for an *Anaconda* installation, run `source activate graphlstm` ).